gvwilson/thirdbit/src/fiction/cloudherd/index.md

 the tiger rumbled something too low for Noxy to hear.

-Grappa Gas set Big Blue down in front of the fortress gate where he had been contentedly whittling two hours before.
+Grappa Gas set Big Blue down in front of the fortress gate where he had been contentedly whittling just a couple of hours earlier.
-The soldiers slid wearily off the cloud's back to stand among the spring-green ferns.
+The soldiers slid wearily off the cloud's back to stand in a ragged line among the spring-green ferns.

-The waiting villagers came forward to offer them blankets and hot chai.
+The waiting villagers came forward to offer them more blankets and hot chai.
 "Get everyone up into the traders' hall," Indy ordered crisply.
 "There's stew cooking,
 and cots for those that need them."